 Medicaid 1115 Waiver

 The Medicaid 1115 Transformation Waiver, administered by the Texas Health and Human Services Commission, strives to improve the effectiveness of services provided to low-income patients, who often suffer disproportionately from cancer and other chronic conditions.
-The federal government, through the Centers for Medicare and Medicaid Services (CMS), matches funds provided by MD Anderson to support the program’s five projects.
+The federal government, through the Centers for Medicare and Medicaid Services (CMS), matches funds provided by MD Anderson to support the program’s six projects.

 This program gives providers a chance to find new ways to improve quality of care, health status, patient experience, coordination and cost effectiveness in regions developed throughout the State to more effectively and efficiently deliver care and provide increased access to care for low-income Texans.

 MD Anderson is in the Regional Healthcare Partnership 3 (RHP 3), serving a nine-county area in the communities of Austin, Calhoun, Chambers, Colorado, Fort Bend, Harris, Matagorda, Waller and Wharton counties.
-The Office of Health Policy provides program administration support and oversight for five funded MD Anderson projects:
+The Office of Health Policy provides program administration support and oversight for six funded MD Anderson projects:

 Colorectal Cancer Screening Project: Low-income and underinsured patients in this region receive Fecal Immunochemical Test (FIT) take-home tests when they get their flu shots at a participating clinic.
 Patients receive instructions, a reminder of the importance of screening, educational materials and contact information for questions.

 Tobacco Cessation with Persons Living with HIV: Smoking is the leading cause of preventable death in people with HIV/AIDS.
 This project offers an evidence-based smoking cessation program through Legacy Community Health Services.
 Legacy cares for approximately 4,000 people living with HIV/AIDS at five clinics in the Houston area.